-Interpretation: 8A addresses the issue of support for those least likely to be able to afford physical therapy services.
-The Standard does not specify the type of support that is required.
+Interpretation: 8A addresses the issue of support for those least likely to be able to afford physical therapist services.
+The standard does not specify the type of support that is required.
 Physical therapist assistants may express support through volunteerism, financial contributions, advocacy, education, or simply promoting their work in conversations with colleagues.
 When providing such services, including pro bono services, physical therapist assistants must comply with applicable laws, and as such work under the direction and supervision of a physical therapist.
-Additional resources on pro bono physical therapy services are available on the APTA Web site.
+Additional resources on pro bono services are available on the APTA website.

-Issued by the Ethics and Judicial Committee American Physical Therapy Association October 1981 Last Amended November 2010
+Issued by the Ethics and Judicial Committee American Physical Therapy Association October 1981 Last Amended March 20

-Last Updated: 11/30/10 Contact: ejc@apta.org

-Loma Linda University School of Allied Health Professions Department of Physical Therapy

-Professional Dress Code standards

-Professional Appearance
+LOMA LINDA UNIVERSITY SCHOOL OF ALLIED HEALTH PROFESSIONS Department of Physical Therapy PTA & DPT Programs Professional Appearance Standards

-Students of the entry-level Doctor of Physical Therapy program are expected to present an appearance consistent with the highest professional standards and competence.
-The image should be modest and consistent with the mission and philosophy of Loma Linda University.

-To that end, professional appearance standards are applied during scheduled school hours in classrooms, laboratories, chapel, all campus facilities used for physical therapy education purposes, clinics, and off-campus assignments.
-The intent of the appearance standards is to create a professional culture and environment.
+Students in the program are expected to present an appearance consistent with the highest professional standards in healthcare and with the mission and philosophy of Loma Linda University.
+These standards apply during scheduled school hours in classrooms, laboratories, chapel, and in all facilities used for physical therapy education purposes, including clinics and off-campus assignments.
+Clinical sites affiliating with Loma Linda University may prescribe additional codes of dress for students in training.
+Alternate dress codes during laboratory sessions will be outlined by the course instructors.

-Professional appearance standards

-Appearance must be modest, neat, clean, and conservative in style.
+In essence, a professional appearance is defined as modest, neat, clean, and conservative in style. $\Box$ Men